 Client: “Hello there.
 I want to determine secure communication between the two of us.
-Here are my cypher suites and compatible SSL/TLS version.”
+Here are my cipher suites and compatible SSL/TLS version.”

 Server: “Hello, Client.
-I verified your cypher suites and SSL/TLS version.
+I verified your cipher suites and SSL/TLS version.
 I feel we’re good to travel ahead.
 Here are my certificate file and my public key.
 Verify them”

 Server: “Yeah, it works.
 I feel we’ve accomplished what we were trying to find.”

 How do TLS, SSL, HTTP, and HTTPS play together?